 Creation date: 21 October 2003

-To view the remuneration policy implemented by New alpha asset Management, click here.
+To view the Remuneration policy of NAAM, click here.

 Find out more about sustainable investment here